thatblindgeye/dynamic-ui-practice/README.md

 # Dynamic UI Practice

 This mini-project combines a few practice projects in one: a dropdown menu, a mobile menu, and an image slider.
+View the live demo of my [dynamic menu and image slider](https://thatblindgeye.github.io/dynamic-ui-practice/).

 ## Dropdown/Mobile Menu
 ![a gif previewing the collapsing menu](dist/assets/images/collapsing-menu.gif)